 “These fire restrictions are really meant to remind folks as to what is actually causing fires,” he said.
 “If you were to start a fire, you could be liable for suppression costs and any kind of damage that fire will cause.”

 But on the whole, Melton said Southwest Utahns have done a good job being vigilant, as the season’s largest blazes were caused by lightning.

-The lightning-caused Meadow Creek Fire, which was discovered Sunday 2 miles east of Meadow in Millard County, has burned 4,321 acres in the Meadow Creek Drainage and is 45% contained.
+The lightning-caused Meadow Creek Fire, which was discovered Sept.
+8, two miles east of Meadow in Millard County, is now 100% contained after burning a total of 4,231 acres.

 U.S. Forest Service investigators have identified two people who they suspect are responsible for the Gun Range Fire.
 The fire destroyed three homes, damaged eight others and burned more than 300 acres in Bountiful and Centerville in early September.
 Forest service investigators are working with the U.S. Attorney’s Office to determine the severity of the charges, which could range from a roughly $200 ticket for failing to put out their campfire to the $525,000 used to suppress the blaze.